divonlan/genozip/docs/developer.rst

           |

 .. option:: --show-dict=field  ZUC.
-Show dictionary fragments written for each vblock (works for genounzip too).
+Show dictionaries read/written for each vblock.
 With optional <field> (eg CHROM ; RNAME ; POS ; AN etc) shows only that one field.

           |